Seattle Pacific University: Honors program

 SPU offers a four-year alternate series of general education classes for honors students called University Scholars, in which every student double-majors, earning a major in "Honors: Liberal Arts" as well as another major of their choice.
-Their Honors coursework involves classes centering the question "What does it mean to be human?", on cultural and social systems, ethics and critical reasoning, and history; by their senior year Honors students write senior research thesis.
+Their honors coursework involves classes centering the question "What does it mean to be human?", on cultural and social systems, ethics and critical reasoning, and history; by their senior year honors students write senior research thesis.
 Along with the preliminary core classes, the curriculum includes two Faith & Science classes and a Christianity & Scholarship class.
-The work load is generally very rigorous.

-A student in the program takes their sequence of University Scholars courses with the same cohort of 40 students for the entire four years.
+Students in the program takes their sequence of University Scholars courses with the same cohort of 40 students for the entire four years.
 A student may be admitted to the program regardless of major.
 There are no University Scholars classes scheduled for the fall of junior year so students have the opportunity to study abroad.

-Graduate school

-In 2005, SPU launched a MFA low-residency program in Creative Writing featuring distance-learning for graduate writers in Poetry, Fiction, Creative Non-Fiction, and Young Adult Fiction.
-The program features a site-specific residency on Whidbey Island, WA.
-Core faculty include several notable authors including Scott Cairns, Lauren Winner, Gina Ochsner, Sara Zarr, and Mischa Willett.
-The program maintains an institutional affiliation with Image.

 Enrollment

-As of the 2024 Autumn Quarter, 2,261 students were enrolled.
-This included 1,776 undergraduate students, 19 post-baccalaureate students, and 466.
-There were also 971 continuing education students enrolled in the previous year (2023-2024).
-Eighty-three percent of Autumn Quarter 2024 undergraduate classes had enrollments of 30 or less and the university had a student-faculty Ratio of 12:1 based on the Common Data Set definition.
+As of the 2025 autumn quarter, 2,101 students were enrolled.
+This included 1,657 undergraduate students, 16 post-baccalaureate students, and 428 graduate students.
+There were also 747 continuing education students enrolled in the previous year (2024-2025).
+Eighty percent of autumn quarter 2025 undergraduate classes had enrollments of 30 or less and the university had a student-faculty Ratio of 15:1 based on the Common Data Set definition.